ncatlab/nlab-content/pages/4996.md

 +-- {: .un_remark}
 ###### Remark

-These conditions are stronger that for a [[cohesive site]], which only guarantees cohesiveness of the 1-topos over it.
+These conditions are stronger than for a [[cohesive site]], which only guarantees cohesiveness of the 1-topos over it.

 This definition is supposed to model the following ideas: